EntreLaunch is on a mission to change the world by empowering youth to

 A lifelong learner, she stays up to date on new trends, needs and strategies with a focus on global entrepreneurship, strategic shifts and social good.
 In 2014 she recruited 52 entrepreneurs from around the globe to help form the groundwork for EntreLaunch Foundation resulting in a second place finish in a global business plan pitch.
 In 2012, Rebecca’s StartUp Weekend team placed second for their FreshCube pitch on vertical hydroponic farming inside repurposed cargo containers.

-Rebecca is a founding member of StartUp Canada Barrie community, was a delegate to the G20 Young Entrepreneurs Alliance (YEA) in 2014 and a delegate at the Global Entrepreneurial Congress (GEC) in 2016 and 2017.
-Rebecca also sits on the Georgian College BENT (Entrepreneurship) Advisory board and was previously vice-chair of the Barrie Public Library Board.
+Rebecca was recently selected as a finalist for the Startup Nations Award for Local Policy Leadership.
+In addition, she was a founding member of StartUp Canada Barrie community, a delegate to the G20 Young Entrepreneurs Alliance (YEA) in 2014 and a delegate at the Global Entrepreneurial Congress (GEC) in 2016 and 2017.
+Rebecca also sits on the Georgian College BENT (Entrepreneurship) Advisory board, The Simcoe Entrepreneurship Ecosystem (SEE) committee and was previously vice-chair of the Barrie Public Library Board.

 Director Local Programming